jantman/home-automation-configs/README.md

 My home automation and home security configuration, scripts and tooling - mainly for [HomeAssistant](https://www.home-assistant.io/) / [AppDaemon](http://appdaemon.readthedocs.io/en/latest/), [ZoneMinder](https://zoneminder.com/), and related things.

 __Note:__ This repository is really only provided as an example, and is not really "supported".
-See below for further information.
+See [Using It and Important Notes](#using-it-and-important-notes), below, for further information.

 ## What's Here?